xsburg/vscode-javascript-booster/CONTRIBUTING.md

 # Contributing to VSCode Javascript Booster

-## Pre-flight checklist

-All releases are made using release branches, e.g. `release/0.11.0`.

--   Update README.md:
-    -   Add new changelog entry
-    -   Add new code actions into the list
-    -   Check if other changes are needed
--   Place all the resources (gifs, etc) into the `resources` dir.
--   Copy the README.md => client/README.md (pure copy and replace).
--   Copy the new changelog entry into client/CHANGELOG.md
--   Initiate new release by running the command (in the root dir): `npm version [patch|minor|major]`
--   Merge the release branch into master, delete it and push

 ## Debugging the extension

 -   Compile the language server using `npm run compile` in the server/ directory.